Canada–Israel relations: Public opinion polls

 A 2005 Gallup Poll of Canadian views on the Arab-Israeli conflict found that 34% sympathised most with Israel, 30% sympathised most with Palestinian Arabs, and 36% said they did not have sympathy for either party or had no opinion.

 According to a COMPAS poll during the 2006 Lebanon War, the majority of Canadians believed Israel has a right to self-defense and Iran and Syria should not be sheltering Hezbollah, which is classified as a terrorist organisation in Canada.
 45% of Canadians opposed Harper's pro-Israeli stance.
 According to the COMPAS poll, 38 per cent of those polled believed Hezbollah started the war, and 35 per cent believe Israel started the war.

 According to a 2013 BBC World Service Poll, 25% of Canadians view Israel as having a positive influence.
 An online poll, by Canada's Sun News in 2014, indicated that 72% would support Israel in a war with Iran.

 In another poll conducted in 2012, 48% of Canadians supported their government favouring neither the Israelis nor the Palestinians.

 A poll conducted by Canada's Forum Research after the 2014 Israel–Gaza conflict, found that 26% of Canadians support Israel, while 17% support Palestinians.
 Despite Canadians' support for Israel, they still remain critical of Israel's policies, as 49% believed the attack on Gaza during that summer was not justified (against 30% who think it was), 42% agreed that Israel's use of force was out of proportion, and 41% disagreed that Hamas is the only one responsible for the deaths of innocent Gazans.
 However, a large majority of 73% believed Hamas' rocket attacks on Israel are unjustified.

 An EKOS poll conducted in September 2023 found that 48% of Canadians aged 18 to 34 saw Israel as "a state with segregation similar to apartheid", compared to 29% of Canadians aged 55 to 64.
 A Mainstreet Research poll conducted in early November 2023 found that 59% of Canadians approved of Canada's support for Israel in the Gaza war, while 18% disapproved.
 On the subject of Palestinian genocide accusations, an Angus Reid poll conducted in early February 2024 found that 41% of Canadians believed Israel is committing genocide, while 32% rejected the accusation.

-An early summer 2025 poll revealed that approximately half of Canadians believe Israel is committing genocide against Palestinians.
+An early summer 2025 poll revealed that approximately half of Canadians believe Israel is committing genocide in Gaza.
 Only one in five disagrees, with this disbelief being more prevalent among conservatives.
 Over 60% of supporters from the Liberal, NDP, Green Party, and Bloc Québécois agreed that Israel’s actions constitute genocide.

+According to a 2025 Pew Research Center survey, 33% of people in Canada had a favorable view of Israel, while 60% had an unfavorable view; 26% had confidence in Israeli Prime Minister Benjamin Netanyahu, while 66% did not.